Engineering

 A Diploma in Global Humanitarian Engineering can be studied alongside any of the Engineering disciplines, giving you an extra qualification and a point of difference without adding any time to your studies.
 This will give your Engineering studies a humanitarian focus, working on issues such as water shortage, power supply, and climate change.

-All UC engineering degrees are accredited by Engineering New Zealand and all students qualify for student membership.
+All UC engineering degrees are accredited by Engineering New Zealand and you will qualify for student membership.

 Find out more about what you can do with a degree from UC.